 Our mission is to create broad momentum for a transition towards a more resilient Aotearoa.

-We are focusing on five key areas where environment, people and economy intersect, but acknowledge that each of these areas interrelate and overlap.
+Mission areas: We are focusing on six key areas where environment, people and economy intersect, with the knowledge that each of these areas interrelate and overlap.
 Therefore, joined-up thinking that integrates mātauranga Māori and Te Tiriti will be critical to how we engage with these key areas.

 Land & water